milosen/alparc/README.md

 1.  `data_and_stats_from_the_paper.ipynb` reproduces the data for the figures and the appendices of the paper
 2.  `plots_from_the_paper.ipynb` reproduces the figures in the publication
-3.  *Optional*: If you want to adapt ARC to your own research, you'll probably want to take a closer look at ARCs internals.
+3.  *Optional*: If you want to adapt ALPARC to your own research, you'll probably want to take a closer look at ALPARCs internals.
 More notebooks on that can be found in the [ALPARC Workshop](https://github.com/milosen/alparc_workshop)

 # Citation
 Please cite our work as
 ```
-@article {Titone2024arc,
+@article {Titone2024ALPARC,
 	author = {Titone, Lorenzo and Milosevic, Nikola and Meyer, Lars},
-	title = {The ARC Toolbox: Artificial Languages with Rhythmicity Control},
+	title = {The ALPARC Toolbox: Artificial Languages with Phonological and Acoustic Rhythmicity Control},
 	elocation-id = {2024.05.24.595268},
 	year = {2024},
 	doi = {10.1101/2024.05.24.595268},